“If I smoke pot Saturday, will it show up on a drug screen Wednesday?”

 These are some examples, but not all of the criteria, used when considering cannabis use disorder diagnosis.

-If you are concerned about your marijuana use or that of someone you love, we understand these are murky waters you are navigating.
+If you are concerned about your use or that of someone you love, reach out about marijuana rehab, we understand these are murky waters you are navigating.
 By calling Northpoint Recovery Idaho to discuss your unique situation, we can begin to assess you and share our care plan strategies.
 We have a long-standing reputation of being a quality, evidence-based drug rehab center.
 Let us help you and your family.
 Call us at 888-280-3348.

 How long can marijuana be detected in a urine test, and can you avoid detection?